Arthur Caplan: Awards and honors

-Caplan has been elected as a fellow of The Hastings Center (1990), the American Association for the Advancement of Science (1994), the College of Physicians of Philadelphia (1994), the New York Academy of Medicine (1997), and an honorary fellow of the American College of Legal Medicine (2008).
+Caplan was elected as a fellow of The Hastings Center in 1990, the American Association for the Advancement of Science in 1994, the College of Physicians of Philadelphia in 1994, the New York Academy of Medicine in 1997, and as an honorary fellow of the American College of Legal Medicine in 2008.

 Caplan was named a person of the Year in 2001 by USA Today.
 In December 2008, Discover magazine named him one of the 10 most influential people in science, for ”translating philosophical debates into understandable ideas” and “democratizing bioethics.”
 He is one of the 10 most influential people in America in biotechnology, according to the National Journal; one of the 10 most influential people in the ethics of biotechnology, according to Nature Biotechnology; one of the 50 most influential people in American health care, according to Modern Health Care magazine; and one of the 100 most influential people in biotechnology, according to Scientific American magazine.

 Caplan holds eight honorary degrees from colleges and medical schools.
-He received the McGovern Medal of the American Medical Writers Association in 1999, the John P. McGovern Award Lectureship from the Medical Library Association in 2007, and the Patricia Price Browne Prize in Biomedical Ethics in 2011.
+He received the McGovern Medal of the American Medical Writers Association in 1999 and the John P. McGovern Award Lectureship from the Medical Library Association in 2007.
 In 2014, he was given the public service award of the National Science Board/National Science Foundation.
 In May 2016, he received the Rare Impact Award from the National Organization for Rare Disorders (NORD).

-The American Society for Bioethics & Humanities (ASBH) awarded Caplan its 2016 Lifetime Achievement Award, and in 2018 the Food and Drug Law Institute honored him with a Distinguished Service and Leadership Award.
-In December 2019, CompAC (the Compassionate Use Advisory Committees), which Caplan founded and chairs, received the Reagan-Udall Foundation for the FDA's Innovation Award.
+Personal life

+Caplan met his wife Jane while at university.
+Their son was born in 1984.